What is a Lipspeaker

 For assignments that are more than two hours long, it is suggested that two lipspeakers would be required.
 We can advise if this is necessary on a case by case basis.

 All of our lipspeakers are qualified and registered with The National Registers of Communication Professionals working with Deaf and Deafblind People (NRCDP).
-They follow a Code of Ethics, have an up to date Disclosure and Barring Service (DBS), hold Professional Indemnity Insurance (PII) and are subject to a complaints procedure.
+They follow a Code of Conduct, have an up to date Disclosure and Barring Service (DBS), hold Professional Indemnity Insurance (PII) and are subject to a complaints procedure.